DomoApps/Test-AI-Review/docs/Getting-Started/overview.md

 ---

-Create an app on the Domo Platform for maximum flexiblity in design, data collection, and distribution.
+Create an app on the Domo Platform for maximum flexibility in design, data collection, and distribution.

 - **Pre-built apps**: **[Domo’s Appstore](https://www.domo.com/intelligent-apps/about-appstore)** provides a collection of apps built by Domo and our community that you can leverage for fast insights.
 - **[Domo Bricks](../Apps/DDX-Bricks/Quickstart/overview.md) (previously DDX Bricks)**: Domo Bricks are pre-built objects that allow you to create advanced visualizations and apps that can be customized in a simple browser-based code editor.